 * * *

-Information from Carol Suggs and Theresa Badurek of the Pinellas County Extension Service.
-Visit the extension website at pinellascountyextension.org.
+Information from Carol Suggs and Theresa Badurek of the Pinellas County Extension Service and from the Hillsborough County Extension Gardening Almanac.
+For answers to common landscape questions, go to www.askextension.org; pinellascountyextension.org; or hillsborough.extension.ufl.edu.